kubernetes/website/content/en/docs/contribute/advanced.md

 ## Serve as a New Contributor Ambassador

 SIG Docs [approvers](/docs/contribute/participating/#approvers) can serve as New Contributor Ambassadors.

-New Contributor Ambassadors work together to welcome new contributors to SIG-Docs, suggest PRs to new contributors, and mentor new contributors through their first few PR submissions.
+New Contributor Ambassadors welcome new contributors to SIG-Docs, suggest PRs to new contributors, and mentor new contributors through their first few PR submissions.

 Responsibilities for New Contributor Ambassadors include:

-- Being available on the [Kubernetes #sig-docs channel](https://kubernetes.slack.com) to answer questions from new contributors.
+- Monitoring the [#sig-docs Slack channel](https://kubernetes.slack.com) for questions from new contributors.
 - Working with PR wranglers to identify good first issues for new contributors.
 - Mentoring new contributors through their first few PRs to the docs repo.
 - Helping new contributors create the more complex PRs they need to become Kubernetes members.
 - [Sponsoring contributors](/docs/contribute/advanced/#sponsor-a-new-contributor) on their path to becoming Kubernetes members.

 Current New Contributor Ambassadors are announced at each SIG-Docs meeting, and in the [Kubernetes #sig-docs channel](https://kubernetes.slack.com).

 ## Sponsor a new contributor